mvolkmann/blog/src/smalltalk/30-development-environment.md

 This shows the classes defined by the package.
 It also shows the classes in other class categories to which the package adds classes and methods.

+To add dependencies on other packages to a package so they will be installed when the package is installed:

+- Select a package in the upper-left pane of the "Installed Packages" window.
+- Click the "add requirements" button.
+- In the popup list of installed packages that appears, click on of them.
+  This adds a line that begins with `!requires:` to the `.pck.st` package file.
+- Repeat for additional dependencies.
+- Save the package.

+All the dependencies of the selected package are listed in the bottom pane.
+To remove a dependency, select it, click the "delete" button" in the bottom pane, and click the "save button.
+WARNING: Do not deleted `!requires:` lines from `.pck.st` manually because the development environment will not recognize the change unless the package is deleted from the image and reinstalled.

 To uninstall a package, select the package name and click the "delete/merge" button.